Chip Crusted Salmon

 Then I lightly oiled a baking dish and laid my salmon in it.
 I sprinkled some salt right on the salmon and then started packing on the tortilla crumbs!
-One cup of crumbs was more than enough for a 1/2 pound cut of salmon.
+One cup of crumbs was more than enough for 3-4 salmon filets.

 Baking the Salmon

-The tortilla chips do a great job of keeping in the moisture of the fish and also getting crunchy and delicious.
+The crumbs do a great job of keeping in the moisture of the fish and also getting crunchy and delicious.

 I served my fish with a cucumber salad: chopped cucumbers, a sprinkle of lime juice, salt, and fresh mint.
 The salad worked great with the fish.

-I’ve made this recipe before with crumbled potato chips and I think it’s even better with potato chips.
+I’ve made this recipe before with crumbled tortillas chips but I think it’s best with potato chips.
 I think you could use any original flavored tortilla or potato chip though and get a good result.
 I’m not sure I would venture into the Cool Ranch world or anything…

 What’s strange is that now I kind of look forward to the crumbs, because it means I get to make something delicious rather than just eat chips and salsa all day…